-Foreign exchange loss (gain) was a net loss of \$2.9 million in the first quarter of 2010 as compared to a gain of \$19.4 million in the first quarter of 2009.
-The change was primarily the result of significant volatility in exchange rates applied to exchange contracts outstanding during the first quarter of 2009 that resulted in realized and unrealized exchange gains during the first quarter of 2009.
+Foreign exchange loss (gain) was a net loss of \$3.4 million in the first half of 2010 as compared to a gain of \$30.9 million in the first half of 2009.
+The change was primarily the result of significant volatility in exchange rates applied to exchange contracts outstanding during the first half of 2009 that resulted in realized and unrealized exchange gains and losses during the first half of 2009.
 All outstanding foreign exchange contracts were settled during the first half of 2009.
-Realized losses on derivative contracts decreased by \$3.6 million to \$Nil in 2010 as there were no new foreign exchange contracts outstanding throughout the first quarter of 2010.